MicrosoftDocs/azure-docs/articles/active-directory/develop/msal-android-single-sign-on.md

 This how-to assumes you know how to:

 - Provision your app using the Azure portal.
-For more information on this topic, see the instructions for creating an app in [the Android tutorial](./tutorial-v2-android.md#create-a-project)
+For more information about app provision, see the instructions for creating an app in [the Android tutorial](./tutorial-v2-android.md#create-a-project)
-- Integrate your application with the [Microsoft Authentication Library for Android](https://github.com/AzureAD/microsoft-authentication-library-for-android).
+- Integrate your application with the [MSAL for Android](https://github.com/AzureAD/microsoft-authentication-library-for-android)

 ## Methods for single sign-on